 The Maltese love to celebrate and the country’s events calendar is jam packed with performances, exhibitions and festivals.

-Summer features exciting cultural celebrations, such as the Malta Arts Festival, the International Jazz Festival and Summer Folk Festival.
-In August, the skies light up with the colourful explosions of “La Notte di San Lorenzo”, the annual Fireworks Festival.
+Each Summer in Malta features exciting cultural celebrations, such as the Malta Arts Festival, the International Jazz Festival and Summer Folk Festival.
+In August, the skies light up with the colourful explosions of “La Notte di San Lorenzo”, the annual Fireworks Festival..

-Autumn is the perfect time of year for foodies to visit the islands, with Zejt iz-Zejtun (an olive picking festival), the Hamrun Chocolate Festival and the Pumpkin Festival all taking place.
+Autumn is the perfect time of year for foodies to visit the islands, with the Żejt iż–Żejtun (An olive picking festival), the Ħamrun Chocolate Festival and the Pumpkin Festival all taking place throughout the season.
 Malta’s Independence Day is also celebrated on the 21st of September.

-The Mdina Grand Prix in early October welcomes back one of the world’s finest classic car races.
-Inviting participants from all over the world to race their vintage vehicles through the medieval streets and countryside.
+The Mdina Grand Prix, held in early October, welcomes back one of the world’s finest classic car races.
+The event attracts participants from all over the world to race their vintage vehicles through the medieval streets and countryside in Malta.

-As Catholic country, many of Malta’s spring events relate to Holy Week and Easter.
-Those lucky enough to visit Valletta during this time can witness huge processions as religious statues are carried through the city streets, accompanied by live music on Easter Sunday.
+As a Catholic country, many of Malta’s spring events relate to the Holy Week and Easter.
+Those lucky enough to visit Valletta during this time can witness huge processions, as religious statues are carried through the city streets, accompanied by live music to entertain on Easter Sunday.